9610 Commonwealth Ave., Jacksonville, FL 32220

 Biscuit

-Biscuit, a 1974 Cape Dory Typhoon
+About Her: Biscuit is a '74 Cape Dory Typhoon

 Project Scope: Bottom job (stripped, barrier coat, and new antifoul), hull and deck paint, structural repairs, new brightwork fabrication, assembly and varnishing, mast and boom paint, new deck hardware, more tbd.